rozek/blockly-ai-playground/README.md

 ![wheneverUIEventOccurredWithin](./Screenshots/wheneverUIEventOccurredWithin.png)

-> runs the given statements whenever a new UI event was received.
+> starts an event loop and runs the given statements whenever a new UI event was received.
 If the given timeout is `0` the loop is exited as soon as no more UI events are pending.
 If the given timeout is greater than `0` the loop is exited if no event was received within the given number of seconds.
 With a negative timeout, the loop waits indefinitely for the next UI event

 ![wheneverUIEventOccurred](./Screenshots/wheneverUIEventOccurred.png)

-> runs the given statements whenever a new UI event was received
+> starts an event loop and runs the given statements whenever a new UI event was received, waiting indefinitely for new events

 ![ButtonWasClicked](./Screenshots/ButtonWasClicked.png)